Keyboard shortcuts

 }

-Benefits of Task Parallelism with async-std and tokio
+Benefits of Task Parallelism with tokio

 • Scalability: Task parallelism with asynchronous programming scales well as the complexity of tasks and the number of available processing units increase.